psychemedia/storytelling-notes/gwion-bach.md

 " Your mode of reasoning," said Taliesin, " unquestionably corresponds with what I have heard of Seithenyn’s; but how is it possible Seithenyn can be living ?"

 "Every thing that is, is possible, says Catog the Wise," answered Seithenyn, with a look of great sapience.
-"I will give you proof that I am not a dead man ; for, they say, dead men tell no tales: now I will tell you a tale, and a very interesting one it is.)
-When I saw the sea sapping the tower, [ jumped into the water, and just in the nick of time.
-It was well for me that] had been so provident as to empty so many barrels, and that somebody, I don’t know who, but I ape it was my daughter, had been so provident as to put the bungs into them, to keep them sweet; for the beauty of it was that, when there was so much water in the case, it kept them empty; and when I jumped into the sea, the sea was just making a great hole in the cellar, and they were floating out by dozens.
+"I will give you proof that I am not a dead man ; for, they say, dead men tell no tales: now I will tell you a tale, and a very interesting one it is.
+When I saw the sea sapping the tower, I jumped into the water, and just in the nick of time.
+It was well for me that I had been so provident as to empty so many barrels, and that somebody, I don’t know who, but I ape it was my daughter, had been so provident as to put the bungs into them, to keep them sweet; for the beauty of it was that, when there was so much water in the case, it kept them empty; and when I jumped into the sea, the sea was just making a great hole in the cellar, and they were floating out by dozens.
 I don’t know how I managed it, but I got one arm over one, and the other arm over another: I nipped them pretty tight; and, though my legs were under water, the good liquor I had in me kept me warm.
-I could not help thinking, as I had nothing else to think of just then that touched me so nearly, that if I had left them full, and myself empty, as a sober man would have done, we should all three, that is, I and the two barrels, have gone to the bottom together, that is to say, separately; for we should never have come together, except at the bottom, perhaps ; when no one of us could have done the other any good ; whereas they have done me much good, and I have requited it ; for, first, did them the service of emptying them ; and then they did me the service of floating me with the tide, whether the ebb, or the flood, or both, is more than I can tell, down to the coast of Dyfed, where I was picked up by fishermen ; and, such was my sense of gratitude, that, though I had always before detested an empty barrel, exoept as a trophy, I swore I would not budge from the water unless my two barreis went with me; so we were all marched inland together, and were taken into the service of King Ednyfed, where I stayed till his castle was sacked, and his head cut off, and his beeves marched away with, by the followers of King Melvas, of whom I killed two or three; but they were too many for us; therefore, to make the best of a bad bargain, I followed leisurely in the train of the beeves, and presented myself to King Melvas, with this golden goblet, saying Gwin o EUR."
+I could not help thinking, as I had nothing else to think of just then that touched me so nearly, that if I had left them full, and myself empty, as a sober man would have done, we should all three, that is, I and the two barrels, have gone to the bottom together, that is to say, separately; for we should never have come together, except at the bottom, perhaps ; when no one of us could have done the other any good ; whereas they have done me much good, and I have requited it ; for, first, did them the service of emptying them ; and then they did me the service of floating me with the tide, whether the ebb, or the flood, or both, is more than I can tell, down to the coast of Dyfed, where I was picked up by fishermen ; and, such was my sense of gratitude, that, though I had always before detested an empty barrel, exoept as a trophy, I swore I would not budge from the water unless my two barreis went with me; so we were all marched inland together, and were taken into the service of King Ednyfed, where I stayed till his castle was sacked, and his head cut off, and his beeves marched away with, by the followers of King Melvas, of whom I killed two or three; but they were too many for us; therefore, to make the best of a bad bargain, I followed leisurely in the train of the beeves, and presented myself to King Melvas, with this golden goblet, saying Gwin o Eur."

 There are many other parts of this volume equally amusing with those we have selected, and not less interesting.
 The main incidents are derived from the triads, and the singular story of Hanes Talesin, in the Welsh Archaiology.
 But the author has succeeded in rendering these valuable records of antiquity highly acceptable, not only to natives of the Principality, but to the public in general.
 To conclude, we recommend this work to our readers as the most entertaining book, if not the best, that has yet been published on the ancient customs and traditions of Wales.